 Third-Party Claims: Filing Against Another Driver's Insurance

-- Liability disputes become more common
+- Liability disputes are more common

-- The claims process often takes longer
+- The claims process takes longer

 - Denied claims are more likely if the other driver disputes fault